 Spaceborne visible grating spectrometers were first operated in the 1990s.
 These spectrometers sense spectra of reflected solar irradiance coming from the Earth and the atmosphere in the ultraviole, visible, and near infrared spectral range (from ~200 nm to a maximum of ~2500 nm) distributed over more than 5000 narrow bands.
 Scientific analysis of these spectra allows for the retrieval of global maps of atmospheric ozone and trace gas concentrations, as well as ultraviolet radiation and aerosol properties from space.

 The Global Ozone Monitoring Experiment- 2 (GOME-2) instrument is the successor of the first spaceborne visible grating spectrometers launched in 1995 (GOME).
-GOME-2 is being operated on Metop-A, –B, and -C since 2007 to the present day.
+GOME-2 has been operated on Metop-A (retired), –B, and -C since 2007 to the present day.
 GOME-2 measures the earthshine radiance and the solar irradiance in the ultraviolet visible spectral range 240–790 nm at a moderate spectral resolution of 0.2–0.4 nm, and a coarse spatial resolution (40 x 80 km).